WordPress Speed Killer

 This brings us to our last performance killer: the page size.
 Many slow websites are simply too big, have too many plugins installed, an unnecessarily large theme, or are overloaded with images and graphics.
 This is good news!
 Because it means that WordPress performance can be increased very easily in many cases.
 If you regularly clean out your website, you can usually keep your page load time at a good level.

-In principle, it all boils down to summarizing and compressing content.
+In principle, everything boils down to summarising and compressing content.
 This is the only way to get the most out of your WordPress.
 The places where this works particularly well are the images, the code and the overall concept of the website.
-If you also use caches and clean up regularly, you have created good conditions for making optimum use of the available server power.
+If you also use caches and clean up regularly, you have created good conditions for optimising the use of the available server power.

 So while the host and server determine the basic performance potential of your website, what you do with it is entirely up to you.